 With losses accounting in the trillions of dollars and a tight labor market, that is good news for job seekers with cybersecurity skills.
 Millions of cybersecurity professionals will be needed, yet they cannot be trained and hired fast enough, making this a job of the future.

-Join WorkingNation on June 26, at the campus of Cornell Tech on Roosevelt Island in New York City for our Town Hall event focusing on the talent gap in cybersecurity, an issue that will define the future of Computer Science and Information Technology careers.
+A great crowd joined WorkingNation at the campus of Cornell Tech on Roosevelt Island in New York City for our Town Hall event focusing on the talent gap in cybersecurity, an issue that will define the future of Computer Science and Information Technology careers.

-“Cracking the Code: A Town Hall on Bridging the Cybersecurity Skills Gap” will be an in-depth discussion with leading experts on the topic of cybercrime and how to develop a skilled workforce to confront the scale of this global problem.
+“Cracking the Code: A Town Hall on Bridging the Cybersecurity Skills Gap” was an in-depth discussion with leading experts on the topic of cybercrime and how to develop a skilled workforce to confront the scale of this global problem.

 There are an estimated 40,000 information security jobs which go unfilled each year and the employment gap for cybersecurity professionals is predicted to reach 2 million by 2019.
 According to the IT governance nonprofit organization ISACA, that number is projected to grow to 3.5 million by 2021.